threalwinky/threalwinky.github.io/content/post/umdctf2025/index.md

 ![image](https://hackmd.io/_uploads/rkfJ73bxgx.png)

-now when we go to the web challenge we will see data come from
+Now when we go to the web challenge we will see data come from

 ![image](https://hackmd.io/_uploads/HkCIXhWxeg.png)

-OK, so HTTP/3 request are supported, how can i "play" with it?
+OK, so HTTP/3 requests are supported, how can I "play" with it?

-In blog the author also explain about how to send request using minimal_http3_client.py and how it works.
+In the blog, the author also explains how to send a request using minimal_http3_client.py and how it works.
 It is as the pictures below

 ![image](https://hackmd.io/_uploads/S14KS2bxgx.png)

-HOW IP WAS SPOOFED IN THE ABOVE DATAGRAM?
+HOW WAS THE IP SPOOFED IN THE DATAGRAM ABOVE?

-The author of this challenge told me that when send headers, the code starts to run and after that we can pause to change IP
+The author of this challenge told me that when sending headers, the code starts to run and after that we can pause to change IP

 ![image](https://hackmd.io/_uploads/HJ0Z_3Zgxl.png)